Cackling goose: Range

-This species is native to North America.
-It breeds in northern Canada and Alaska in a variety of tundra habitats.
-However, the nest is usually located in an elevated area near water.
-The eggs are laid in a shallow depression lined with plant material and down.
-Males can be very aggressive in defending territory.
+This species is native to North America, breeding in Northern Canada and Alaska in a variety of tundra habitats, where the nest is usually located in an elevated area near water.
+The eggs are laid in a shallow depression, lined with plant materials and down.
+However, as the nests are made close-to, or directly on, the ground, the eggs (along with lone nesting females and newly-hatched goslings) are particularly vulnerable to predation by certain mammalian carnivores.
+Depending on the region, potential threats may vary from free-ranging domestic or feral cats and dogs, to foxes, coyotes, rats and other animals, such as some species of snakes.
+Thus, as a result, both geese—especially the male—in a nesting pair become highly aggressive and defensive of the nesting site, even chasing people away who may happen to walk by.

 A pair may mate for life (up to around 20 years).
 Adult geese are often seen leading their goslings in a line with one parent at the front, and the other at the back of the "parade".

-Like most geese, it is naturally migratory, the wintering range being most of the U.S., and locally in western Canada and northern Mexico.
-The calls overhead from large groups of cackling geese flying in V-shaped formation signal the transitions into spring and fall.
-In some areas, migration routes have changed due to changes in habitat and food sources.
+Like most geese, the cackling goose is naturally migratory, with their overwintering range being most of the U.S. (locally in Western Canada, the West Coast of the U.S. and northern Mexico).
+The calls overheard from large flocks of cackling geese, flying in their typical "V"-shaped formation, signal the transitions into spring and fall.
+In some areas, migration routes change due to shifts in available habitat, environment and food sources.

-Cackling geese have occasionally reached western Europe naturally, as has been proved by ringing recoveries.
-The birds are of at least the subspecies hutchinsii, and possibly others.
-Cackling geese are also found naturally on occasions in the Kamchatka Peninsula in eastern Siberia, eastern China, and throughout Japan.
-Despite this, the IUCN considers it extirpated from Japan, where it previously had an established non breeding (winter) population.
+As vagrants, cackling geese have reached Western Europe of their own accord, as has been proven by ringing recoveries and documented sightings.
+The birds seen in Europe are of, at least, the subspecies hutchinsii, and possibly others.
+Cackling geese are also found, naturally, as vagrants around the Kamchatka Peninsula in Far Eastern Russia (Siberia), East China, and throughout the islands of Japan.
+Nevertheless, the IUCN considered the species to be extirpated from Japan, where it previously had an established non breeding (winter) population.
+Birds have recently been reintroduced to both Japan and Siberia.